-As opposed to the median lot price rankings, it was Victoria with the most expensive lower range cost of $423,808.
-Similarly, South Australia emerged the cheapest state with a cost of about $314,736.
+Unlike the median lot price rankings, it was Victoria with the most expensive lower range cost of $423,808.
+Similarly, South Australia emerged as the cheapest state with about $314,736.
 In this case, the national average is $381,697.

 Image Credit: Propertyology

 However, it should be kept in mind that these figures are highly rough estimates.
 This means they don’t factor in intricate details like land levelling, material cost, accessories, deadlines, delayed timeframes, and so on.

 Likewise, you can calculate the final price of constructing a home using these very rough estimations by adding the median lot cost, low range cost, and stamp duty.
 Saving you the hassle, Sydney secures the top spot with a total cost of $867,864.